 It's not worth it so.
 Instead, what you could do to have a custom steering wheel is send your stock steering wheel out and they could do stuff.
 Like add carbon fiber.
 Look at this blue carbon fiber in here this looks absolutely gorgeous.

+This is the del sol steering wheel, they added my logo at the bottom and it maintains the stock air bag.
+If we take a look at this one, this is the steering wheel for the drift sting.
+It has an rpm light at the top.
+That's really cool.
 Almost like a ferrari or an f1 car, or something it has the red stitch and the carbon fiber and again we maintain the stock airbag, that's very important, so that gives you the option of having something unique, something custom, something different.
 If your steering wheel is too big, they can actually cut the bottom and make it flat like that.
 So that's a really good option for the cars that are going to be used on the street.
 Now, if you have an older car that doesn't come with an airbag or you have a dedicated track car like this, with all the safety equipment, a roll cage six-point harness, we have our helmet, our neck restraint device, a racing seat.

 All this stuff works together.
 So you don't need an airbag and a quick release is actually a good option.
 So please please, please, if you have a stock airbag, do not remove it.
 It's very important.